 The criteria for the OR is based on the Bruce Trail Comprehensive Plan (1991).
 The main criteria is that the OR:

 The OR was first developed and planned in the mid-1980s by BTC staff working out of the Niagara Escarpment Commission offices.
-Since the mid-1990s, the OR, land acquisition program, and all other aspects of BTC’s work have been administered by the Bruce Trail Conservancy.
+Since the mid-1990s, the OR and land acquisition program, has been administered by the Bruce Trail Conservancy.